Sphereon-Opensource/did-mapping-ms/README.md

   mvn
   java -jar target/did-mapping-1.0-SNAPSHOT.jar
   ````
 * Regenerate swagger json after modifications to the REST API or models.
-(This is also done by default in the generate-test-resources phase.)
+(This is also done when the generate-test-resources phase, which is in the default lifecycle, is executed.)
     ````bash
   mvn -Pwrite-swagger-json
     ````